nkh/ftl/config/ftl/man/ftl.md

         «gfi»              go to image using sxiv

+        «gfi»              go to image using sxiv, including sub directories

-        «gfI»              Fzfi, use fzf and ueberzurg to find and display images
+        «gfu»              Fzfi, use fzf and ueberzurg to find and display images

         «zeh»              Hide files having the same extention as the current file, per tab